django-cms/django-cms/docs/how_to/apphooks.rst

 .. warning::

-    Whenever you add or remove an apphook, change the slug of a page containing an Apphook or the slug if a page which has a descendant with an Apphook, you have to restart your server to re-load the URL caches.
+    Whenever you add or remove an apphook, change the slug of a page containing an apphook or the slug if a page which has a descendant with an apphook, you have to restart your server to re-load the URL caches.

-    An Apphook won't appear until it is published.
+    An apphook won't appear until it is published.
 Take note that this also means all parent pages must also be published.

 .. note::

-    If at some point you want to remove this Apphook after deleting the ``cms_apps.py`` there is a cms management command called ``uninstall apphooks`` that removes the specified Apphook(s) from all pages by name. eg. ``manage.py cms uninstall apphooks MyApphook``.
-To find all names for uninstallable Apphooks there is a command for this as well ``manage.py cms list apphooks``.
+    If at some point you want to remove this apphook after deleting the ``cms_apps.py`` there is a cms management command called ``uninstall apphooks`` that removes the specified apphook(s) from all pages by name. eg. ``manage.py cms uninstall apphooks MyApphook``.
+To find all names for uninstallable apphooks there is a command for this as well ``manage.py cms list apphooks``.

 If you attached the app to a page with the url ``/hello/world/`` and the app has